alimon808/docs/docs/csharp/tutorials/inheritance.md

 ## Designing the base class and derived classes

 Let's look at the process of designing a base class and its derived classes.
-In this section, you'll define a base class, `Publication`, which represents a publication of any kind, such as a book, a magazine, a newspaper, a journal, an article, etc. You'll also define a `Book` class that derives from `Publication`.
+In this section, you'll define a base class, `Publication`, which represents a publication of any kind, such as a book, magazine, newspaper, journal, article, etc. You'll also define a `Book` class that derives from `Publication`.
 You could easily extend the example to define other derived classes, such as `Magazine`, `Journal`, `Newspaper`, and `Article`.

 ### The base Publication class

 In designing your `Publication` class, you need to make several design decisions:

-- What members to include in your base `Publication` class, and whether the `Publication` members provide method implementations or whether `Publication` is an abstract base class that serves as a template for its derived classes.
+- What members to include in the `Publication` class and whether they are implemented or not.

   In this case, the `Publication` class will provide method implementations.
-The [Designing abstract base classes and their derived classes](#abstract) section contains an example that uses an abstract base class to define the methods that derived classes must override.
+The [Designing abstract base classes and their derived classes](#abstract) section contains an example that uses an abstract base class to define the methods that derived classes must implement.
 Derived classes are free to provide any implementation that is suitable for the derived type.

   The ability to reuse code (that is, multiple derived classes share the declaration and implementation of base class methods and do not need to override them) is an advantage of non-abstract base classes.
-Therefore, you should add members to `Publication` if their code is likely to be shared by some or most specialized `Publication` types.
-If you fail to provide base class implementations efficiently, you'll end up having to provide largely identical member implementations in derived classes rather a single implementation in the base class.
-The need to maintain duplicated code in multiple locations is a potential source of bugs.
+Therefore, you should add members to `Publication` if it can be utilized derived types.
+Failing to provide base class implementations efficiently, you'll end up having to provide largely identical member implementations in derived classes rather a single implementation in the base class.
+Maintaining duplicated code in multiple locations is a potential source of bugs.

   Both to maximize code reuse and to create a logical and intuitive inheritance hierarchy, you want to be sure that you include in the `Publication` class only the data and functionality that is common to all or to most publications.
 Derived classes then implement members that are unique to the particular kinds of publication that they represent.

-- How far to extend your class hierarchy.
+- How far to extend your class hierarchy?
 Do you want to develop a hierarchy of three or more classes, rather than simply a base class and one or more derived classes?
 For example, `Publication` could be a base class of `Periodical`, which in turn is a base class of `Magazine`, `Journal` and `Newspaper`.

   For your example, you'll use the small hierarchy of a `Publication` class and a single derived class, `Book`.
-You could easily extend the example to create a number of additional   classes that derive from `Publication`, such as `Magazine` and `Article`.
+You could easily extend the example to create additional classes that derive from `Publication`, such as `Magazine` and `Article`.

-- Whether it makes sense to instantiate the base class.
+- Does it makes sense to create a concrete base class?
 If it does not, you should apply the [abstract](../language-reference/keywords/abstract.md) keyword to the class.
 Otherwise, your `Publication` class can be instantiated by calling its class constructor.
 If an attempt is made to instantiate a class marked with the `abstract` keyword by a direct call to its class constructor, the C# compiler generates error CS0144, "Cannot create an instance of the abstract class or interface."
 If an attempt is made to instantiate the class by using reflection, the reflection method throws a <xref:System.MemberAccessException>.

   By default, a base class can be instantiated by calling its class constructor.
 You do not have to explicitly define a class constructor.
-If one is not present in the base class' source code, the C# compiler automatically provides a default (parameterless) constructor.
+If one is not present then the C# compiler automatically provides a default (parameterless) constructor.

   For your example, you'll mark the `Publication` class as [abstract](../language-reference/keywords/abstract.md) so that it cannot be instantiated.
-An `abstract` class without any `abstract` methods indicates that this class represents an abstract concept that is shared among several concrete classes (like a `Book`, `Journal`).
+An `abstract` class without any `abstract` methods indicates that this class represents an abstract concept that is shared among several concrete classes (e.g. `Book` and `Journal`).

-- Whether derived classes must inherit the base class implementation of particular members, whether they have the option to override the base class implementation, or whether they must provide an implementation.
-You use the [abstract](../language-reference/keywords/abstract.md) keyword to force derived classes to provide an implementation.
-You use the [virtual](../language-reference/keywords/virtual.md) keyword to allow derived classes to override a base class method.
+- Whether derived classes inherit the base class implementation of particular members, have the option to override the base class implementation, or must provide an implementation.
+The [abstract](../language-reference/keywords/abstract.md) keyword to forces derived classes to provide an implementation.
+The [virtual](../language-reference/keywords/virtual.md) keyword to allows derived classes to override a base class implementations.
 By default, methods defined in the base class are *not* overridable.

  The `Publication` class does not have any `abstract` methods, but the class itself is `abstract`.

 - Whether a derived class represents the final class in the inheritance hierarchy and cannot itself be used as a base class for additional derived classes.
-By default, any class can serve as a base class.
-You can apply the [sealed](../language-reference/keywords/sealed.md) keyword to indicate that a class cannot serve as a base class for any additional classes.
-Attempting to derive from a sealed class generated compiler error CS0509, "cannot derive from sealed type \<typeName>".
+By default, any class can be as a base class provided it is not sealed.
+Applying the [sealed](../language-reference/keywords/sealed.md) keyword indicates that a class cannot be a base class for other classes.
+Attempting to derive from a sealed class will cause the compiler error CS0509, "cannot derive from sealed type \<typeName>".

-  For your example, you'll mark your derived class as `sealed`.

 The following example shows the source code for the `Publication` class, as well as a `PublicationType` enumeration that is returned by the `Publication.PublicationType` property.
-In addition to the members that it inherits from <xref:System.Object>, the `Publication` class defines the following unique members and member overrides:
+In addition to members that it inherits from <xref:System.Object>, the `Publication` class defines the following unique members and member overrides.

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/base-and-derived.cs#1)]